GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: The GePUP-E formulation

 where the second step follows from Green's formula (\ref{eq:GreenFormula}) with $u=v=\nabla\cdot\mathbf{w}$ and the last from (\ref{eq:GePUPe}b).
 Then the Poincar\'e-Friedrichs inequality and (\ref{eq:DecayOfDivW}) imply $\frac{\dif}{\dif t}\|\nabla\cdot \mathbf{w}\|^2 \le -2\nu C\|\nabla\cdot \mathbf{w}\|^2$ and then (\ref{eq:GePUP-DecayOfDivW}) follows from

 \end{proof}

 Due to the exponential decay in (\ref{eq:GePUP-DecayOfDivW}), the convergence of $\mathbf{w}$ to $\mathbf{u}$ should be sufficiently fast for most practical applications.
 In numerical simulations via GePUP-E, it is suggested to set the initial condition of $\mathbf{w}$ to that of $\mathbf{u}$.
-The mechanism of exponential decay in Theorem \ref{thm:decayOfVelDivGePUP} is supposed to suppress divergence residue caused by truncation errors of spatial operators; see Theorem \ref{thm:wConverge2u}.
+Then the mechanism of exponential decay in Theorem \ref{thm:decayOfVelDivGePUP} will suppress divergence residue caused by truncation errors of spatial operators; see Theorem \ref{thm:wConverge2u}.